ibogatec/BionicSquareBook/Readme.md

 The following capabilities are planned or currently in development:

 - [ ] **Checkout & Payment Gateway Integration**:
-  - Wiring up the checkout submission from the shopping cart.
+  - Wiring up checkout submission from the shopping cart.
   - Integration with Stripe (or equivalent payment gateway) using the existing `OrderHeader` fields (`SessionId`, `PaymentIntentId`).
 - [ ] **Order Processing & Management Workflow**:
   - Administrative order management portal to review incoming orders.